What Is an HOA and How Does It Affect Homeownership?

 Most HOAs are overseen by a board of directors made up of residents.
 This board is responsible for making decisions about community policies, budgeting for maintenance, and hiring vendors for landscaping, security, and repairs.

 An HOA also manages shared areas like parks, pools, clubhouses, and sometimes even roads and sidewalks.
 They ensure everything stays in good condition so all residents can enjoy them.
-In return, homeowners are expected to pay fees to cover the upkeep and operations.
+In return, homeowners pay fees to cover the upkeep and operations.

 Typical HOA responsibilities include: